shovon/fediverse/learning/everything-fediverse.md

 Bear in mind, unlike resolving the context, which involves making a request over the Internet, a single ID field will not yield any such requests, during the expansion.

-So, for example, the following two documents are not equivalent.
+So, for example, of the following two documents are not equivalent.

 ```json
 {